Fawn Point is a rare Siamese point. Only the traditional Cat Association recognizes it as an official color. – Photo by Hockeyben

 The Snowshoe is a robust cat breed with little susceptibility to genetic diseases.

 The Snowshoe has also inherited from Siamese a tendency to squint or have a crooked tail.
-However, these are purely cosmetic considerations and do not pose a threat to the cat's health.
+But, these are purely cosmetic considerations and do not pose a threat to the cat's health.

 The maintenance of Snowshoe It is easy.
 In effect, as he is used to taking care of his fur himself, a simple weekly brushing to remove dead hairs and distribute the skin's protective sebum well is amply sufficient.